AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/manage-the-attendees-panel.md

 description: Learn how Instructors view the Attendees panel, configure attendee settings, and manage individual learners during a Live Hub session.
 ---

-# Manage the Attendees panel in Live Hub
+# Manage the Attendees panel

 Use the **Attendees** panel to view and manage participants in a Live Hub session.
 The panel displays a real-time list of attendees, including learners who have joined the session and those enrolled but have not yet joined.
 It also shows each attendee's role and interaction status.